oxinabox/oxinabox.github.io/_posts/2020-02-08-whycompositionaljulia.md

 ### Why is Julia this way?

-The theory I prose heremay sound counter-intuitive
-I suggest, that julia code is so reusable, are because the language has not just good features, but **weak and missing features.**
+My theory, is that julia code is so reusable, not just because the language has some great features, but also because of the particular features that are **weak or missing.**

 Missing features like:
  - Weak conventions about namespace polution